Useful information helps you take advantage of opportunities.

 I calculated several options to see how much house I could afford.
 How do I know which mortgage type is right for me?

 Selecting the right mortgage doesn’t have to be complicated.
-After you get an idea of how much house you can afford, call one of our Mortgage Originators and find out what options are available to you.
+After you get an idea of how much house you can afford, call one of our banking centers and find out what options are available to you.

-After speaking with one of our Mortgage Originators, you may be surprised at all of your options.
+After speaking with one of our personal bankers, you may be surprised at all of your options.
 You can reach the officer nearest you by visiting our Locations page.
 This will give you branch contact information.

 How often are rates updated?